For all the latest news on Urban Food Fortnight 2014, click here.

 Kelly Parsons of the Ethical Eats network, which promoted these Urban Food festivals, said, “This produce is about as local as food gets, with many of the gardens and beehives within a few hundred metres, and sometimes even on the rooftops of the restaurants.
 The food is ultra-fresh; picked within a few hours and delivered straight to diners.
 There is an amazing range of international foods to choose from in London, but it’s just as important to celebrate our carrots from Battersea, lettuce from King’s Cross, and honey from Old Street.”

 Hundreds of restaurants, growers and beekeepers have participated in Urban Food Fortnight, plus lots of other urban food businesses and organisations.
-Get in touch if you'd like to participate in future years!
+Get in touch if you'd like to participate this year!